peter-durrant/SignalR/readme.md

 ### Synchronous

 A synchronous client will block it's thread until an action completes.
-Networking introduces latency, so it is recommended to use asynchronous clients where possible.
+Networking introduces latency, so it is recommended to use an asynchronous client if blocking will prevent an application responding, such as when using a UI thread.

 On attempting to establish a connection, the thread will block on the Wait() call.